esfand/printit/Codemodel-sample1.md

 ## What Is CodeModel ?

-CodeModel is a Java library for code generators; it provides a way to generate Java programs.Now a days the library used in many areas, like IDE and FreeMarkers.This is the simplest method to create Java class from any data model or from files.
+CodeModel is a Java library for code generators; it provides a way to generate Java programs.
+Nowadays the library used in many areas, like IDE and FreeMarkers.
+This is the simplest method to create Java class from any data model or from files.
 Most of the template Enginnes work on this librarys and its capable of developing classes without bug.

 ## How to Use CodeModel ?